An infection usually starts in the bladder or urethra (the tube your pee comes out of). But it can affect any part of

 When Will I Get My Results?

 Your doctor’s office will call in 1 to 3 days.
-She’ll go over the results with you.
+They’ll go over the results with you.

 If you have an infection, you’ll likely be given antibiotics.
 If you are, be sure to complete the entire amount prescribed.
 Most of the time, the infection goes away.
 But it may come back, especially if you’re a sexually active woman.
 In young women, sexual intercourse increases the risk for an infection.
 The risk is higher in older men who have an enlarged prostate.